Wells Fargo records rare profit beat as credit costs fall | Business

 "Our results continued to be impacted by the unprecedented operating environment and the required work to put our substantial legacy issues behind us," Scharf said in a statement.
 Wells Fargo is also constrained by growth restrictions the U.S. Federal Reserve placed on its balance sheet as punishment for the sales abuses.

+Deposit growth has boomed across the industry as cautious consumers and companies save more and spend less during the pandemic.
+Wells Fargo added deposits at a much slower rate compared to peers.
+Its total deposits rose 4%, compared with a 20% jump at Citigroup and a 35% rise at JPMorgan.

-Shares of Wells Fargo were down 4.3% at $33 in opening trade.
-The San Francisco-based bank reported net income of $2.99 billion, or 64 cents per share, for the quarter ended Dec.
+Shares of Wells Fargo were down 7.2% at $32.25 in morning trade.
+The bank did manage some bright spots.
+It reported net income of $2.99 billion, or 64 cents per share, for the quarter ended Dec.
 31, compared with $2.87 billion, or 60 cents per share a year earlier.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)